 For instance, the Development Team user profile represents 77% of the workload of an entire Changepoint scenario.
 This workload is applied to execute the Submit Expected Time script based on the Stability Testing workload object.
 This object is decomposed in a Canopus Performance Workload model, depicted in Figure 8.
 This workload model defines that 1000 VU will be running over Changepoint during 4 hours (test duration time).
 Besides, this model also presents information about the users ramp up and ramp down.
 For instance, during the test execution 100 VU will be added during every 10-minute interval.
-In the same way, the ramp down defines the way in which the VU will

-Figure 5: Graphical representation of the Canopus Performance Metric model

-'''

-Feature Monitor the performance counters of the system

-and environment.

-2 Monitoring Control the performance counters of the

-application.

-Given that "APP_Server:192.168.1.2" WebApp monitored by

-"Spv:192.168.1.5" monitor

-And workload generated through "Workload:192.168.1.6"

-4

-load generator(s) for the WebApp on "AppServer"

-5

-And the "Changepoint Performance Scenario" test

-scenario

-When the "Memory" is monitored

-Then the "Available MBytes Counter" should be at least

-"2000" MB when the number of virtual user are between "350" and "700" \,

-And at least "1000" MB when the number of virtual

-8

-user is greater than or equal to "700"

-9

-"3000" MB when the number of virtual

-And at least

-user is less than "350"

-'''
+In the same way, the ramp down defines the way in which the VU will l Feature Monitor the performance counters of the system and environment.
+2 Monitoring Control the performance counters of the application.
+Given that "APP_Server:192.168.1.2" WebApp monito: "Spy:192.168.1.5" monitor 4 And d workload generated through "Workload:192.168.1.6" load generator(s) for the WebApp on "AppServer" 5 And d the "Changepoint Performance Scenario" test scenario 6 When the "Memory" is monitored 7 Then the "Available MBytes Counter" should be at least "2000" MB when the number of virtual user are between "350" and "700" 8 And at least "1000" MB when the number of virtual o mia user is greater than or equal to "700" 9 And at least "3000" MB when the number of virtual user is less than "350"

-Figure 6: Snippet of textual representation of the Changepoint Canopus Performance Monitoring model leave the SUT.
+Figure 5: Graphical representation of the Canopus Performance Metric model leave the SUT.
 Thus, the Stability Testing workload defines that 1000 VU will be simultaneously executing during 2h10min, the users ramp up time (1h40min) and users ramp down time (10min), therefore, completing 4 hours of test duration time.